Inbibo/adonisfx_docs/docs/maya/tools.md

     1. Hard constraints are set to 1.0 by default.
 With this value the solver will apply the corrections to the vertices needed to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
     2. This value is normalized alongside Soft Constraints and Slide Constraints.
   - **Soft Constraints**
     1. Soft constraints are set to 0.0 by default.
-With this value the solver will apply no corrections to the vertices regarding the vertices keeping a constant distance to the closest point of the reference mesh.
+Modify this value to allow the solver to apply corrections to the vertices regarding the vertices keeping a constant distance to the closest point of the reference mesh.
     2. This value is normalized alongside Hard Constraints and Slide Constraints.
   - **Slide Constraints**
     1. Slide constraints are set to 0.0 by default.
-With this value the solver will apply no corrections to the vertices regarding the sliding of the simulated mesh along the reference surface.
+Modify this value to allow the solver to apply corrections to the vertices regarding the sliding of the simulated mesh along the reference surface.
     2. This value is normalized alongside Hard Constraints and Soft Constraints.
   - **Stretching and Compression Resistance**
     1. Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.